 May 3, 2009 1:30 PM - 3:00 PM

-Steven Ford, son of the President; Carla Hills, who served as United States Secretary of Housing and Urban Development in the Ford administration; Benton Becker, advisor to President Ford; and historian Richard Norton Smith discussed his legacy.
+Steven Ford, son of President Ford; Carla Hills, who served as United States Secretary of Housing and Urban Development in the Ford administration; Benton Becker, advisor to President Ford; and historian Richard Norton Smith discussed his legacy.
 Bruce Schulman, professor of History at Boston University, moderated.
 This forum is part of the Library's series examining 20th-century presidents.

 The Future of Islam - April 27, 2009